State senate hopeful Steve McClure says property taxes are a burden

 “A lot of people have property in other states and we’re losing all that business and everything else because of that,” McClure told the West Central Reporter.
 “We have to do everything we can to get property taxes as well as possible.”

-He said that there are so many obligations in government bodies that overall causes the taxes to go up.
+He said that there are so many obligations in government bodies that overall cause the taxes to go up.

 “I would support lowering property tax,” he said.
 “It’s a real problem.”

-McClure is running for state senate in the 50th District against Republican incumbent Sen. Sam McCann.
+McClure was running for state senate in the 50th District against Republican incumbent Sen. Sam McCann before McCann announced he is not seeking reelection.
 One of McClure’s major reasons for running for senator is that he was tired of seeing too many people leave the state because of its major financial problems.

 Not only are people leaving Illinois because of the property tax burden, McClure said, but they are leaving because of the high crime rates and because there are better job opportunities in different states.
 He said that most of the crime started in Chicago and made its way downtown to as far as Springfield.